protocolbuffers/protocolbuffers.github.io/content/programming-guides/extension_declarations.md

     (`Foo`) with this name or number, we enforce that the number, type, and full name of the extension match what is forward-declared here.

+{{% alert title="Warning" color="warning" %}}
-**WARNING:** Avoid using declarations for extension range groups such as `extensions 4, 999`.
-It is unclear which extension range the declarations apply to, and it is currently unsupported.
+Avoid using declarations for extension range groups such as `extensions 4, 999`.
+It is unclear which extension range the declarations apply to, and it is currently unsupported.{{% /alert %}}

 The extension declarations expect two extension fields with different packages: